Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 When to visit Andorra in summer

 June and July are great months to visit as the days are long, temperatures are warm, and many events are happening.
-The snow has already melted in the mountain, so you can enjoy hiking, climbing, and cycling.
+The snow has already melted in the mountains, so you can enjoy hiking, climbing, and cycling.

-⚠ Important!
+⚠️ Important!

 If you plan to go to Andorra in August, consider that the 15th is a public holiday, so some restaurants and shops might be closed.